After Christchurch, we need more than digital-security theater

 It's impossible not to see this mess we're in as anything but the most perverse kind of security theater.

 If you think that muting and removing extremist and conspiracy content is an impossible game of whack-a-mole, you'd be wrong.
-Watch a video on YouTube to see how quickly its algorithm begins to shovel content in your face leading you down dark tunnels of ever-worsening white nationalist fervor.
-Next, take a cruise around social media sites using a German VPN to see what it looks like when hate speech content is disallowed.
+Watch a video on YouTube to see how quickly its algorithm begins to shovel content in your face, leading you down dark tunnels of ever-worsening white nationalist fervor.
+Next, take a cruise around social media sites using a German VPN to see what it looks like when hate-speech content is disallowed.
 Same for Facebook and Twitter.
 It's suddenly not a nightmare.
 Weird, right?

 In late 2017, Germany enacted a law against online hate speech -- and has enforced it by fining companies and making real-life arrests for posting and inciting racial hatred online.
 The country decided Facebook and Twitter weren't doing enough to stop hate speech and propaganda -- while Facebook fought against Germany's conclusion to protect itself from the company.